Best Things to do in Reykjavik in Winter + Travel Tips

 • Public transportation in Reykjavik is okay.
 It is just okay if you want to use it for a few stops.
 I used it a few times to get around but mostly I walked to most attractions.

 • So, renting a car is not essential for the winter months.
-However, if you rent one you can quite easily get around via car.
+However, if you rent a car in you can quite easily get around – at least in Reykjavik.
 Driving in Reykjavik in winter is better than driving in other parts of Iceland.
-If you rent a car and plan to visit areas outside of Reykjavik, be aware that driving can be quite tricky and dangerous if you are not used to these bad weather conditions with a lot of snow and ice (especially in the Northern parts or in the Highlands).
+Be aware that driving can be quite tricky and dangerous if you are not used to these bad weather conditions with a lot of snow and ice (especially in the Northern parts or in the Highlands).

 Reykjavik in winter, Iceland, Arzo Travels